Federalist Era: Election of 1800

 With the Federalist Party deeply split over his negotiations with France, and the opposition Republicans enraged over the Alien and Sedition Acts and the expansion of the military, Adams faced a daunting reelection campaign in 1800.
 Even so, his position within the party was strong, bolstered by his enduring popularity in New England, a key region for any Federalist presidential victory.
 Federalist members of Congress caucused in the spring of 1800 and, without indicating a preference, nominated Adams and Charles Cotesworth Pinckney for the presidency.
 After winning the Federalist nomination, Adams dismissed Hamilton's supporters in the Cabinet.
 In response, Hamilton publicly attacked Adams and schemed to elect Pinckney as president.

 The election hinged on New York: its electors were selected by the legislature, and given the balance of north and south, they would decide the presidential election.
-Aaron Burr brilliantly organized his forces in New York City in the spring elections for the state legislature.
+Aaron Burr successfully organized his forces in New York City in the spring elections for the state legislature.
 By a few hundred votes he carried the city—and thus the state legislature—and guaranteed the election of a Democratic-Republican President.
 As a reward he was selected by the Republican caucus in Congress as their vice presidential candidate, with Jefferson as the party's presidential candidate.

 Members of the Republican party planned to vote evenly for Jefferson and Burr because they did not want for it to seem as if their party was divided.
 The party took the meaning literally and Jefferson and Burr tied in the election with 73 electoral votes.
 This sent the election to the House of Representatives for a contingent election.
 The Federalists had enough weight in the House to swing the election in either direction.
 Many would rather have seen Burr in the office over Jefferson, but Hamilton, who had a strong dislike of Burr, threw his weight behind Jefferson.

 Historian John E. Ferling attributes Adams' defeat to five factors: the stronger organization of the Democratic-Republicans; Federalist disunity; the controversy surrounding the Alien and Sedition Acts; the popularity of Jefferson in the south; and, the effective politicking of Aaron Burr in New York.
 Analyzing the causes of the party's trouncing, Adams wrote, "No party that ever existed knew itself so little or so vainly overrated its own influence and popularity as ours.
 None ever understood so ill the causes of its own power, or so wantonly destroyed them."